jameszhang-a/learnxinyminutes-docs/javascript.html.markdown

 }
 myFunction("foo"); // = "FOO"

-// A modern way of declearing functions is with the help of arrow functions
+// A modern way of declearing functions is with the help of arrow functions.
+// Arrow functions are similar to lambda functions in other languages like Python and Java
-// They are functionally the same as with the `function` keyword, but they
-// produce cleaner code
+// They are "equivalent" to the `function` keyword, but they produce cleaner code

 // To write the above function in arrow syntax: const myFunction = (thing) => {
     return thing.toUpperCase();
 }
 myFunction("foo"); // = "FOO"

+// The word "equivalent" is in double quotes because a function defined
+// using arrow functions cannnot be called before the definition.
+// The following is an example of invalid usage:

+add(1, 8);

+const add = (a, b) => {
+    return a + b;
+};

 // For functions that have only one parameter the parentheses `()` can be omitted.
 // When the function only contains one line which is the return statement,